eclipse/buildship/docs/pluginbuild/Usage.md

     updateSite {
         siteDescriptor = file("category.xml")
         extraResources = files('epl-v10.html', 'readme.txt')
+        p2ExtraProperties = ['p2.mirrorsURL' : 'http://www.eclipse.org/downloads/download.php?file=/path/to/repository&format=xml' ]
         signBundles = true
     }

 The `siteDescriptor` should point to a category descriptor which is used to publish update sites.
 The `extraResources` allows to reference extra resources to add to the update site.
-The `signBundles` specifies whether the artifacts of the update site should be signed (default is false).
+The `p2ExtraProperties` is an optional field: if specified, the key-value pairs will be added to the update site's artifacts.xml under the repository/properties node.

 ### Adding a new Eclipse plugin